gorn/rspreadsheet/DEVEL_BLOG.md

 alternative way using ``rake`` command - release is more automatic

-  1. build and install locally
-    * ``rake build`` - builds the gem to pkg directory.
-    * ``sudo rake install`` - If this fails with "mkmf.rb can't find header files for ruby at /usr/lib/ruby/include/ruby.h" you may want to ``sudo aptitude install ruby-dev``
+[^1]:  if this fails with "mkmf.rb can't find header files for ruby at /usr/lib/ruby/include/ruby.h" you may want to ``sudo aptitude install ruby-dev``
-  * Now can locally and manually use/test the gem.
-This should not be replacement for automated testing.
-If you make some changes, repeat step 1.
-  * When happy, increment the version number and deploy in next step.
-  * ``rake release`` - creates a version tag in git and pushes the code to github + Rubygems.
-After this is succesfull the new version appears as release in Github and RubyGems.

 ### Naming conventions